 Small to medium-sized businesses (SMBs) are just as keen as large retailers to maximize online sales via social networks.
 And, the social media platforms are doing their part in helping out businesses win over shoppers by designing algorithms that detect user preferences and provide personalized recommendations.
 The leading social platforms that brands are using are:

 With over 2 billion users across the globe, Facebook is the most popular social network.
 From a business perspective, 200 million businesses, mostly small businesses, are using the platform to reach their customers.
-According to an eMarketer report, Facebook is the number one social commerce platform in the US, with a total of 22.3% of US internet users, or 56.1 million people ages 14 and older expected to make at least one purchase on Facebook before 2021 wraps up.
+According to an eMarketer report, Facebook is the number one social commerce platform in the US, with a total of 22.3% of US internet users.
+The same study shares that 56.1 million people ages 14 and older made at least one purchase on Facebook in 2021.

 In 2020, the platform launched Facebook Shops, a social commerce tool that allows SMBs to create social stores for free.
 This means Facebook users can browse, explore and purchase products directly on FB without leaving the app.